WinCisky/md-preview/README.md

 ## How It Works

-1. User pastes or types a JSON string into the left textarea
+1. User types or pastes Markdown into the left textarea
-2. The app first tries to parse the input as valid JSON
-3. If parsing fails, it runs the input through `jsonrepair` to fix common mistakes
-4. The result is pretty-printed with 2-space indentation and displayed in the CodeMirror editor on the right
-5. A warning alert appears when repair was needed; an error alert appears if the input could not be processed at all
+2. The text is parsed with [`marked`](https://github.com/markedjs/marked) and rendered as HTML
+3. The HTML is sanitized with [`DOMPurify`](https://github.com/DanAyer/dompurify) before rendering
+4. Code blocks are syntax-highlighted by `highlight.js`
+5. A debounced save writes each document (and its revisions) to IndexedDB via `history-db`
+6. The scroll position of the textarea and preview pane is synced proportionally